minvws/nl-covid19-coronacheck-app-coordination/architecture/Solution Architecture VTR.md

 ## Technology choices

 * iOS app: Native Swift / MVVM based architecture.
-Baseline iOS 11+
+Baseline iOS 11+.
 * Android app: Native Kotlin / MVVM based architecture.
-Baseline Android 5+
+Baseline Android 5+.
-* Core backend services: written in dotnet core, hosted in a container based environment (Docker containers)
+* Core backend services: written in dotnet core, hosted in a container based environment (Docker containers).
 * BFF for apps: PHP/Python/etc, using a commonly used framework.
-Or: dotnetcore (to potentially reuse some coronamelder code)
+Or: dotnetcore (to potentially reuse some coronamelder code).
-* Any necessary web portals: PHP 7/Laravel with a VueJS frontend (to potentialy reuse GGD Contact portal effort)
+* Any necessary web portals: PHP 7/Laravel with a VueJS frontend (to potentialy reuse GGD Contact portal effort).
-* Queing and caching mechanisms: Redis (with cluster/sentinel)
+* Queing and caching mechanisms: Redis (with cluster/sentinel).
-* Database: Postgresql (to be able to use built in encryption mechanisms) (TODO: Or MS SQL if we want to reuse CoronaMelder code/tooling?)
+* Database: Postgresql (to be able to use built in encryption mechanisms) (TODO: Or MS SQL if we want to reuse CoronaMelder code/tooling?).

 ## Native vs hybrid development